evandrodutra/contracts/README.md

 ### Authentication

-For private endpoint you must expecify the Authorization header using the JWT token genereted for your account, example:
+For a private endpoint you must specify the Authorization header using the JWT token generated for your account, example:

 ```sh
 curl -X GET -i -H "Authorization: Bearer MY_JWT_TOKEN" -H "Content-Type: application/json" "http://localhost:3000/contracts/:id"